OldManUmby/OSE.SRD.Wiki/4. Magic/Magic-User Spells/4 - Dimension Door.md

 **Range:** 10’

-The caster or a single creature is instantly transferred to another location up to 360’ distant.
+The caster or a single creature is instantly transferred to another location up to 360’ distance.
 The destination may be selected in two ways:

 1. **Known location:** A location, within 360’, known to the caster.
-2. **An unknown location:** Specified by a series of offsets (e.g. 120’ north, 160’ east, 80’ up) totalling not more than 360’.
+2. **An unknown location:** Specified by a series of offsets (e.g. 120’ north, 160’ east, 80’ up) totaling not more than 360’.

 **Stipulations:** The following apply: